 Reduced prices for seniors over 65 years.

 Children must be aged 5-17 years for the family pass.
-All members of the family should have the same surname or provide proof they live together at the same address (child 5-17 years).Lift pass coverage:
+All members of the family should have the same surname or provide proof they live together at the same address.Lift pass coverage:

-Local pass covers all lifts in Les Arcs and La Plagne and includes an extra half day (to be used on arrival day only).
+Paradiski Area pass covers all lifts in Les Arcs and La Plagne and includes an extra half day (to be used on arrival day only).
 The Paradiski lift pass also offers many additional activities and discounts including:

 Only for 75 years +